Becoming a Fiscal Host

 • Incubators or accelerators supporting many early-stage teams

-Who are hosts?
+Who are Fiscal hosts?

 Things to consider when becoming a host